Unification of Karnataka: 1924 Belgaum Conference

-In 1924, the Belgaum congress was held under the aegis of the newly formed Karnataka Pradesh Congress committee arm of the INC. Mahatma Gandhi presided over this historic conference.
+In 1924, the Belgaum (now belagavi) congress was held under the aegis of the newly formed Karnataka Pradesh Congress committee arm of the INC. Mahatma Gandhi presided over this historic conference.
 This conference was attended by Kannadigas from all parts in large numbers.
 The first Karnataka Unification Conference was also organised at the same venue.
 This was presided over by Siddappa Kambli.

 These two conferences were attended by a significant number of leaders, writers, poets and intellectuals from Karnataka.
 It was here that Huilgol Narayana Rao first sang his Udayavagali namma cheluva kannada nadu, which meant Let our charming Kannada land dawn!.
 The INC lent formal support to the cause; this was the first time the movement had explicit political support.
 As a result of these conferences, the Karnataka Ekikarana Sabha which was to work in collaboration with the KPCC began with the objective of the unification of Karnataka.
 The Karnataka Ekikarana Sabha later came to be known as the Karnataka Ekikarana Sangha.